geneichinose/capstone_project_24_1_report/README.md

   * Balanced accuracy = (sensitivity + specificity)/ 2
   * Sensitivity = recall = TP / (TP + FN)
   * Specificity = TN / (TN + FP)
-8. Save the trained models to a disk file for later class predictions and class probabilites using a set of synthetics
+8. Save the trained models to a disk file for later class predictions and class probabilities using a set of synthetics
 9. Make a Pandas DataFrame table of scores and metric values
   * Class precision, recall, f1-score
   * Accuracy